Elementary Education

 The Reading & Literacy Added Authorization Certificate: Admission to the Reading Certificate program requires that the candidate hold a valid elementary or secondary teaching credential, either (1) a teaching credential that requires a bachelor’s degree and a professional preparation program that includes student teaching, or (2) a clear, full-time designated subjects teaching credential, provided the holder also possesses a bachelor’s degree and has passed the CBEST.
 Applicants must have a 3.0 GPA in the last 60 semester units.

 The applicant must verify three years of successful, full-time teaching experience in any grades or subjects, pre-school through adult at the time of program completion.
 Applicant must hold a California teaching credential.
-Out of state credentials must meet the requirements of the California Commission on Teacher Credentialing.
+Out-of-state credentials must meet the requirements of the California Commission on Teacher Credentialing.
 Reading Certificate (15 units).

 General Requirements for Admissions